What is Interactive Digital Signage? - A Quick History

 Digital Signage Expo and Integrated Systems Europe are two of the most visited trade shows dedicated to creative experts, solution integrators, and technology and service providers in the world of digital signage systems.
 Since 2004, they have been the main stage for showing off advancements in digital signage technologies and content solutions.
 The 2019 editions of both shows demonstrated how interactivity has become second nature for digital signage, transforming visitor and customer experiences across markets.
 (Recap of ISE2019 and Interactive 2019)

-Today, interactive engagement is acknowledged as a key ingredient to the delivery of successful digital signage, equipping brands and organizations with new approaches to an old challenge.
+Today, interactive engagement is acknowledged as a key ingredient to the delivery of successful digital signage, equipping brands and organizations with a new interactive approache to an old challenge.
 For example, quick-service restaurants are introducing self-ordering kiosks; supermarkets are filled with smart shopping screens; museums are providing visitors with touchscreen walls and wayfinder kiosks; public and service sectors are rapidly adopting interactive kiosk solutions.

 Owing to the increasing number of interactive technologies like RFID, sensors, IoT, tangible objects, and gesture recognition, and thanks to the availability of advanced software platforms like Intuiface with extensive support for interactivity, the only limit is on our use of interactivity is our own creativity.